ajycc20/easy-css-layout/README.md

 > If you want to practice by this demo

 * First you need to view the demo in the Demo column & Writedown your code by yourself
-* If you do not archieve this features, you can view the source column
+* If you can't achieve these functions, you can view the source column

 ----------------